squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Note: This is the last time I'll be mentioning the behaviors of `windres`/`llvm-rc`/`wrc`, as this simple example is indicative of how much their implementations diverge from `rc.exe` for edge cases.
 See [win32-samples-rc-tests](https://github.com/squeek502/win32-samples-rc-tests/) for a rough approximation of the (strict) compatibility of the different Windows resource compilers on a more-or-less real-world set of `.rc` files.

-From here on out, I'll only be mentioning the behavior of [`resinator`](https://github.com/squeek502/resinator), the resource compiler implementation that was the impetus for the findings in this article.
+From here on out, I'll only be mentioning the behavior of [`resinator`](https://github.com/squeek502/resinator), my resource compiler implementation that was the impetus for the findings in this article.

 </aside></p>

 #### [`resinator`](https://github.com/squeek502/resinator)'s behavior

-`resinator` matches the behavior of `rc.exe` in all known cases.
+`resinator` matches the resource ID/type tokenization behavior of `rc.exe` in all known cases.

 </div>